 The Navigator Company also awarded a €1,167 donation to the Department of Mechanical Engineering (DEM) to improve quality in teaching and learning.
 “I want to thank Navigator for this partnership, which I hope will continue in the future.
 I think it’s very interesting and important for the School and our students”, said professor Carlos Bettencourt da Silva, vice president of DEM.

-The vice-president of Técnico for Corporate Relations and Operations, professor Pedro Amaral, spoke on behalf of Técnico president, who attended some of students’ presentations, but was unable to remain until the end of the session.
+The vice-president of Técnico for Operations and Enterprise Relationships, professor Pedro Amaral, spoke on behalf of Técnico president, who attended some of students’ presentations, but was unable to remain until the end of the session.
 The professor congratulated all students involved and highlighted the importance of businesses and universities working together.
 A special word of thanks was addressed to DEM and to the Technology Transfer Area, which coordinates the Técnico Partner Network.
 “We are very proud to partner with Navigator and we are committed to help the company meet the challenges of the coming years “, said professor Pedro Amaral.